SLUSCV5 May 2022 TPS92643-Q1

 An LED open-circuit fault ultimately causes the output voltage to increase and settle close to the input voltage.
 When this event occurs, the TPS92643-Q1 switching operation is then controlled by the fixed on-time and minimum off-time resulting in a duty cycle close to 100%.
 The COMP pin voltage exceeds the COMP overvoltage threshold, VCOMP(OV), and the fault in indicated by FLT output.
 However, during open circuit, the dynamic behavior of the device and buck converter is influenced by the input voltage, VIN, and the output capacitor, COUT, value.
 The device response to open circuit can be categorized into the following two distinct cases.

-Case 1: For a Buck converter design with a small output capacitor, the switching operation in open load condition exits the tank resonance forcing the output voltage to oscillate.
+Case 1: For a Buck converter design with a small output capacitor, the switching operation in open load condition excites the tank resonance forcing the output voltage to oscillate.
 The frequency and amplitude of the oscillation are based on the resonant frequency and Q-factor of the second order tank network.

 Case 2: For a buck converter design with large output capacitor the inductor Q-factor and resonant frequency are much lower than the switching frequency.
 In this case, output voltage rises to input voltage and the converter continues to switch with minimum off-time.